 - The care you get must be a plan benefit.
 This means that it must be included in the plan's Benefits Chart.
-(The chart is in Chapter 4, Section D, page 56 of this handbook). - The care must be medically necessary.
+(The chart is in Chapter 4, Section D, page 62 of this handbook). - The care must be medically necessary.
 Medically necessary means reasonable and necessary to prevent or treat illnesses or health conditions or disabilities.
 This includes care that keeps you from going into a hospital or nursing home.
 It also means the services, supplies, or drugs meet accepted standards of medical practice.

-- You must have a network primary care provider (PCP) who has ordered the care or has told you to see another doctor.
-As a plan member, you must choose a network provider to be your PCP. - o In most cases, your network PCP must give you approval before you can see someone that is not your PCP or use other providers in the plan's network.
+- You must have a network primary care provider (PCP) who has ordered the care or • has told you to use another doctor.
+As a plan member, you must choose a network provider to be your PCP. - o In most cases, your network PCP must give you approval before you can use someone that is not your PCP or use other providers in the plan's network.
 This is called a referral.
 If you don't get approval, Superior STAR+PLUS MMP may not cover the services.
-You don't need a referral to see certain specialists, such as women's health specialists.
-To learn more about referrals, see page 37. - You do not need a referral from your PCP for emergency care or urgently needed care or to see a woman's health provider.
+You don't need a referral to use certain specialists, such as women's health specialists.
+To learn more about referrals, refer to page 41. - You do not need a referral from your PCP for emergency care or urgently needed care or to use a woman's health provider.
 You can get other kinds of care without having a referral from your PCP.
-To learn more about this, see page 37. - To learn more about choosing a PCP, see page 37. - Note: In your first 90 days with our plan, you may continue to see your current providers, at no cost, if they are not a part of our network.
+To learn more about this, refer to page 41. - To learn more about choosing a PCP, refer to page 39. - Note: In your first 90 days with our plan, you may continue to use your current providers, at no cost, if they are not a part of our network.
 During the 90 days, our Service Coordinator will contact you to help you find providers in our network.
-After 90 days, we will no longer cover your care if you continue to see out-ofnetwork providers. - You must get your care from network providers.
+After 90 days, we will no longer cover your care if you continue to use out-ofnetwork providers. - You must get your care from network providers.
 Usually, the plan will not cover care from a provider who does not work with the health plan.
 Here are some cases when this rule does not apply: - The plan covers emergency or urgently needed care from an out-of-network provider.
-To learn more and to see what emergency or urgently needed care means, see Section I, page 45. - If you need care that our plan covers and our network providers cannot give it to you, you can get the care from an out-of-network provider.
+To learn more and to find out what emergency or urgently needed care means, refer to Section I, page 49. - If you need care that our plan covers and our network providers cannot give it to you, you can get the care from an out-of-network provider.
 Prior authorization from the plan is required for out-of-network services.
 In this situation, we will cover the care at no cost to you.
-To learn about getting approval to see an out-ofnetwork provider, see Section D, page 35. - The plan covers kidney dialysis services when you are outside the plan's service area for a short time.
+To learn about getting approval to use an out-ofnetwork provider, refer to Section D, page 39. - The plan covers kidney dialysis services when you are outside the plan's service area for a short time.
 You can get these services at a Medicare-certified dialysis facility.